kevinj93/BFG_offline_downloader_tool/README.md

 ### *Using BigFish Online Installers:

-1- Place the installer in the same folder as the script.
+1- Place the installer in the same folder as the script. <br>
 2- Run the script and follow the instructions.

 ### *Using wrapidlist.txt